 Methotrexate should be kept out of the reach of children.
 Do not give this medication to other people.
 Dispose of the injected form of methotrexate in appropriate sharps containers.

 Close monitoring, ie medical supervision of patients on methotrexate is essential.
-It is important that you carry out your doctor's instructions faithfully and promptly report any side effects or symptoms you may develop to him or her.
+It is important that you carry out your doctor's instructions faithfully and promptly report any side effects or symptoms you may develop.